October 20, 2022

 In memory of Paul Silver, the Silver family and Alport Syndrome Foundation are honored and pleased to provide financial awards to the following young individuals living with Alport syndrome:

-Award will be used to support a future semester abroad in Europe.
+Award will be used to support college tuition.

 Learn more about the annual Award and prior winners at this link.